 Sometimes trauma, gum disease, cracked or broken teeth and tooth decay can be too significant, and despite our best efforts to save the tooth, extraction may be the only option.
 No one wants to lose a tooth, but here at Monroe Dental Group, we will make the process as comfortable and as pain-free as possible.

 Just because extraction may be necessary doesn’t mean you have to live with a missing tooth space.
 We can provide restorative dental options to replace the extracted tooth.
 These options include Dental Implants, Permanent bridges, and Removable partial dentures.
-Our team at Monroe Dental Group can discuss with you what treatment may be best and what the benefits of each would be.
+Our team at Monroe Dental Care can discuss with you what treatment may be best and what the benefits of each would be.
 Dental implants are surgically fitted to provide a secure, sturdy fit while keeping the appearance of a real tooth.
 If a number of your teeth need replaced, we offer standard dentures in traditional and premium options as well.

-Dr. Obi-Gwacham started Monroe Dental Group because he wanted to create a dental practice that provides high quality, compassionate & comfortable care at an affordable price.
+Dr. Obi-Gwacham started Monroe Dental Care because he wanted to create a dental practice that provides high quality, compassionate & comfortable care at an affordable price.
 He enjoy’s having an office with a modern feel, where every patient is treated like a member of the family.

 Dr. Obi-Gwacham performs the majority of his dental procedures in the office.
 If your treatment requires a dental specialist, our office has formed relationships with some of the area’s best specialists and we will ensure you get the care you need and want.